Order one of our free resource packs today! Fill out the form here.

 Drug & Alcohol

-NHS England has a national aim of eliminating hepatitis C as a public health threat ahead of 2030, as part of a wider global World Health Organisation goal.
-Hep C U Later exists to support the elimination of hepatitis C, recognising that hepatitis C can be prevented, identified, and cured.
-It is estimated there are currently 70,000 people in England who are unaware they have a hepatitis C infection.
+NHS England has a national aim of eliminating viral hepatitis as a public health threat ahead of 2030, as part of a wider global World Health Organisation goal.
+Hep C U Later exists to support the elimination of viral hepatitis.

-Hepatitis C most disproportionally affects people who inject drugs who may also experience barriers to accessing care.
+Hepatitis C disproportionally affects people who inject drugs who may also experience barriers to accessing care.
 Increasing and improving a person’s access to hepatitis C testing and treatment can also be an opportunity for making every contact count and improving overall health and wellbeing.

 Want to learn more about Assessed as Not Appropriate to Offer as a way of recording a hep C intervention on NDTMS?
 Then watch this explainer video.